open-telemetry/opentelemetry-specification/specification/metrics/api.md

 data set.

 ### Observer

+@@@ THIS:
+Semantically, according to this definition, the asynchronous observations are captured at a single instant in time, the instant that they became the current set of last-measured values.

 Observer instruments are used to capture a _current set of values_ at a point in time.
 Observer instruments are asynchronous, with the use